Rona-Lee Shimon: Career

-Rona-Lee went to the theater school for three years and performed in plays like Cabaret and Chicago, with her latest role as Anita in West Side Story.
+Shim'on went to theatre school for three years and performed in plays like Cabaret and Chicago, with her latest role as Anita in West Side Story.

 She is known primarily for her leading role in Fauda.
 Her character, Nurit, is the only woman in the Israeli counter-terrorism unit formed almost exclusively of men.
-To perform that role, Rona-Lee did all the stunts herself as did the rest of the cast, and her training included how to fire a weapon, Krav Maga, and kickboxing.
+To perform that role, Shim'on did all the stunts herself as did the rest of the cast, and her training included how to fire a weapon, Krav Maga, and kickboxing.

 In 2020, she appeared as Mika in Messiah.

+In 2025, she played Mossad agent Eliza in The Terminal List: Dark Wolf.